dhellmann/pymotw/PyMOTW/urllib2/index.rst

     :literal:
     :start-after: #end_pymotw_header

-The MultiPartForm class can represent an arbitrary form as a multi-part MIME message with attached files.
+The :class:`MultiPartForm` class can represent an arbitrary form as a multi-part MIME message with attached files.

 ::